cerc-io/stack-orchestrator/app/data/stacks/fixturenet-optimism/README.md

 ## Known Issues

-* `fixturenet-eth` currently starts fresh on a restart
 * Resource requirements (memory + time) for building the `cerc/foundry` image are on the higher side
   * `cerc/optimism-contracts` image is currently based on `cerc/foundry` (Optimism requires foundry installation)